iamnapo/btc-network/tests/README.md

-# Initial State (block 505)

-node_1: Address: `2N7eLivAYENZP4ap6bFyKG1oYyJcN5dzG64` Balance: 5050
-node_2: Address: `2MtaWEQv96FS5Mw2x9sArSDyW1jfmwSs3a4` Balance: 3750
-node_3: Address: `2N7ozwfUzfYPZbQFDxSCyvKrjRBMBBTveEB` Balance: 2462.5
-node_4: Address: `2N8789Pw9ovK5UXWxGwxgtZGZxM43B4zmLJ` Balance: 1262.5

-## Block Arrival Time
+# Block Arrival Time (Using a network with 4 full nodes)

 > Note: I used [`trickle`](https://linux.die.net/man/1/trickle) to throttle bandwidth.